 BISHOP’S KICK (Hefeweizen)

-Bishop’s Kick is a wheat beer made in the traditional Bavarian style; cloudy and bottle conditioned.
+Bishop’s Kick is an award-winning silver medalist wheat beer made in the traditional Bavarian style; cloudy and bottle conditioned.
 Rouse the yeast before pouring into a tall glass.
 Best enjoyed while wearing leather shorts.
 Prost!
 ABV 4.9%